RainingComputers/ShnooTalk/docs/LanguageGuide.md

 #### OR operator

-The OR operator can be use of `Result` or an `Optional` type to provode default value if the no value is present.
+The OR operator can be use on `Result` or an `Optional` type to provode default value if the no value is present.

 ```
 from "stdlib/Optional.shtk" use Optional, some, none